oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

 2. Let's review the **mushop-app-switchover** switchover plan

 -  Built-in Prechecks - These are the built-in prechecks groups for all the Plan groups (Built-in and User defined)
--  Based on the members we have added in both Primary DRPG and Standby DRPG, FSDRS created 7 Built-in switchover plan
+-  Based on the members we have added in both Primary DRPG and Standby DRPG, FSDRS created seven Built-in switchover plan
 -  We have manually created four user-defined groups per the Mushop application switchover requirement.
--  In summary, the **mushop-app-switchover** switchover plan has created with *one*- Built-in precheck plan group, *server*- Built-in Plan group,*four*- User defined Plan group
+-  In summary, the **mushop-app-switchover** switchover plan has created with *one*- Built-in precheck plan group, *seven*- Built-in Plan group,*four*- User defined Plan group

   ![all groups in DR plan](./images/phoenix-all-plangroups.png)